 If the person you’re searching for is in another county jail you should check the other North Dakota county jails in our North Dakota County Jail Guide: List of all county jails in North Dakota

 A mugshot, also called a jail processing photograph, is a picture taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and jail ID number will be on the mugshot, and they are kept on file at the jail.